How to Have Difficult Conversations About Succession Planning

 Make a Plan

-How you approach these conversations will have a big impact their success.
+How you approach these succession planning conversations will have a big impact their success.
 This means making your development conversations a priority and taking time to prepare for each one.
 At a minimum, it is essential that you set aside protected time to have these discussions in private where others cannot overhear what is said.
 Be sure to schedule a sufficient amount of time to talk about everything you need to discuss and leave room for your succession candidate to ask questions.
 You don’t want to feel rushed, especially if you are delivering difficult news and anticipate some defensiveness or hurt feelings.

 Just as you asked your potential successor to prepare for the session, be sure you do the same.
 Identify your goals and list the key points you want to touch on.
 Where possible, reflect on specific examples you can speak to that will illustrate your points.
 Take some time to consider what you hope to achieve from the conversation and what some next-steps will be.
 This will help to ensure you both leave the session on the same page.

 Having a plan going into these development conversations is important but it is not enough.
 As a leader, it your responsibility to do what you can to keep these conversations on track.
 This means being mindful of how you are communicating at all times.

 When speaking, be truthful and authentic.
 This will go a long way towards building trust, which will encourage others to follow suit.
 Remember that being honest doesn’t mean being matter-of-fact and disregarding others’ feelings.
 Succession planning conversations should be motivated by a sense of responsibility over your direct reports to see them improve and help them become better employees.
 Whenever possible, draw on the specific examples you prepared and avoid any statements that can imply blame, such as you make me question your judgment when you do X. Instead, make use of “I” statements that better communicate your thoughts, feelings, and experiences.
 This will help to minimize blame and enhance perspective taking.